Note: This post is guest contributed. Links in this post are not endorsed by TheWorryGames.com.

 All people worry and have negative thoughts, but they are intensified in individuals who deal with anxiety.
 Focusing on negative self-talk only aggravates your condition, and that is the last thing you want.
 On the other hand, positivity is a great way to relieve anxiety or de-stress, and its benefits are documented by various studies.

-A study whose findings were published in the journal Behavior Research and Therapy revealed that excessive worry or a negative self-talk is a common symptom in people with anxiety and it is predominantly verbal as if a person is talking to himself/herself about adverse outcomes or opinions.
+A study whose findings were published in the Journal of Behavior Research and Therapy revealed that excessive worry or negative self-talk is a common symptom in people with anxiety and it is predominantly verbal as if a person is talking to himself/herself about adverse outcomes or opinions.
 Scientists discovered that implementing positive thinking or counteracting negative thoughts with positive ones helped participants reduce anxiety and worry.
 Participants experienced the best effect when they found a positive counter-thought to negative self-talk.
 Besides anxiety, positivity can also relieve symptoms of depression.

 The Journal of Alternative and Complementary Medicine featured results of a study which found that practicing gratitude and optimism are an effective way to manage depression.